Summer Housing on Campus

 Summer housing overview

 The college offers a limited number of on-campus summer housing spaces in air conditioned halls.
-All rooms are double occupancy with medically-required singles available only to those necessary.
+All rooms are double occupancy with singles available only for medical need.
 Cornell students will share the summer campus with camps and conferences assigned to other residence halls.

-• Current Cornell students who are doing internships that ar not through the college.
+- Current Cornell students who are doing internships not through the college.

-• Spring 2024 Cornell graduates who are doing research with a Cornell faculty member.
+- Spring Cornell graduates who are doing research with a Cornell faculty member before leaving Cornell.

 Rates and options for length of summer housing

-These extra amounts are not typically included with CSRI funding, is at the student's expense, and must be paid prior to the summer housing payment deadline.
+- These extra amounts are not typically included with CSRI funding, are at the student's expense, and must be paid prior to the summer housing payment deadline.

 Summer residents should expect to check in or check out on the dates communicated by Residence Life upon accepting their summer housing agreement.
 If extenuating circumstances exist that the student believes would warrant an exception for earlier check-in or a later check-out, or if the student is participating in research that does not align with the dates above, then the student should discuss that with Residence Life prior to applying for summer housing.
 If adjusted dates are approved, the cost of housing would be adjusted accordingly.

-Students who do not move out within the appropriate timeframe will be assessed a $25.00 fine for failing to follow checkout procedures and an additional $25.00 fine for each hour they remain past the deadline.
+Students who do not move out within the appropriate timeframe will be assessed a fine for failing to follow checkout procedures and additional fines for each hour they remain past the deadline.

 Roommates & floor gender

 Summer rooms are double occupancy and students can preference a roommate during the application process.
-Students must live with a roommate for the same length of stay (for example, a student here the entire summer can only room with another student here all summer; a student here for a variable amount can only room with another student for a similar variable amount, give or take a week or two).
+Roommates must have the same length of stay (for example, a student here the entire summer can only room with another student here all summer; a student here for a variable amount can only room with another student for a similar variable amount, give or take a week or two).
 If a student does not have a roommate preference, Residence Life will pair students based on these expectations.

 Every attempt will be made to place students on the gendered (or non-gendered) floor they prefer on their summer housing application, space permitting.